rstecca/UNotes/README.md

 # Desirable Improvements and Known Issues

-* Undo / Redo is not yet implemented
+* Feature: Undo / Redo is not yet implemented
-* There's a glitch when selecting a note from the block which causes the UNote Editor to not update its content to the newly selected note.
+* Issue: There's a glitch when selecting a note from the block which causes the UNote Editor to not update its content to the newly selected note.
 The GameObject though is correctly selected so, for now, you can work around this by re-selecting the GameObject with a click on it.
-* Button in UNote Editor to create a note when the selected GameObject doesn't have one.
+* Feature: Button in UNote Editor to create a note when the selected GameObject doesn't have one.
+* Feature: Have an optional gizmo in Scene/Game View to see an object has a note attached.
+* Feature: Set hierarchy dots to appear left or right or with an offset to avoid overlapping with other indicators rendered by other hierarchy plugins.